-Applications for the EDR Manuscript Colloquium Award will open in the spring of 2021 for awards during the 2021-22 academic year, including the summer of 2022.
-Applications should be submitted as one pdf to the EDR Center email address.
-Please write in the subject line EDR Manuscript Preparation Award.
-Application materials should include: 1) The applicant’s CV; 2) A description (no more than 1,500 words) of the book or series of articles the faculty member is working on, including a description of what has been completed and what still needs to be done, likely venues for publication, and a timeline for completion; 3) The name of one or two scholars whom they would like to bring to UH to comment on their work in a public forum; an explanation of these scholars’ expertise and why they have been chosen to comment on the faculty member’s research; and email evidence that the scholars would be willing to come to campus and comment on the faculty member’s work; 4) A budget for the colloquium, including travel expenses, honoraria (usually $1000 per commentator), room fees, food for attendees at the colloquium, and other costs; 5) The proposed dates of the colloquium, a rough preliminary schedule of the colloquium.
-Note: the colloquium should at least be open to UH faculty and graduate students.
-If it will be open to others, this should be indicated; 6) Evidence of addition funding if the budget exceeds $5,000.
+The deadline for applying for spring or summer 2022 colloquia is November 1, 2021.
+Applications should be submitted as one pdf to the EDR Center email address: EDRCenter@central.uh.edu.
+Please write in the subject line EDR Manuscript Preparation Award Application.
+Application materials should include: 1) The applicant’s CV; 2) A description (no more than 1,500 words) of the book or series of articles the faculty member is working on, including a description of what has been completed and what still needs to be done, likely venues for publication, and a timeline for completion; 3) The name of one or two scholars whom they would like to bring to UH to comment on their work and an explanation of these scholars’ expertise and why they have been chosen; 4) email evidence that the scholars would be willing to come to campus and comment on the faculty member’s work; 5) A budget for the colloquium, including travel expenses, honoraria (usually $1000 per commentator), room fees, food for attendees at the colloquium, and other costs; 6) The proposed dates of the colloquium, a rough preliminary schedule of the colloquium.
+7) Evidence of addition funding if the budget exceeds $5,000.

 For more information, please contact Daniel Engster at email@example.com